top of page

 Working Papers

 Responsible Sourcing?
-Theory and Evidence from Costa Rica (link).
+Evidence from Costa Rica (link).
 NBER WP 30683

-Status: Revise and Resubmit at the American Economic Review
+Status: New March 2025 draft.
+Revised and Resubmitted at the American Economic Review

 Trade Talks podcast episode (39 mins)VoxDev summary, VoxEU summary

-Abstract: Multinational enterprises (MNEs) increasingly impose ``Responsible Sourcing'' (RS) standards on their suppliers worldwide, including requirements on worker compensation, benefits and working conditions.
-Are these policies just ``hot air'' or do they impact exposed suppliers and their workers?
+Abstract: Multinational enterprises (MNEs) increasingly impose ``Responsible Sourcing'' (RS) standards on their suppliers, including requirements on worker compensation, benefits and working conditions.
+Are these policies just "hot air" or do they impact suppliers and their workers?
 What is the welfare incidence of RS in sourcing countries?
-To answer these questions, we develop a quantitative general equilibrium (GE) model of RS and combine it with a unique new database.
-In the theory, we show that the welfare implications of RS are ambiguous, depending on an interplay between what is akin to an export tax (+) and a labor market distortion (-).
-Empirically, we combine the near-universe of RS rollouts by MNE subsidiaries in Costa Rica since 2009 with firm-to-firm transactions and matched employer-employee microdata.
-We find that RS rollouts lead to significant reductions in firm sales and employment at exposed suppliers, an increase in their salaries to initially low-wage workers and a reduction in their low-wage employment share.
-We then use the estimated effects and the microdata to calibrate the model and quantify GE counterfactuals.
-We find that while MNE RS policies have led to significant gains among the roughly one third of low-wage workers employed at exposed suppliers ex ante, the majority of low-wage workers lose due to adverse indirect effects on their wages and the domestic price index.
+To answer these questions, we combine the near-universe of RS rollouts by MNEs with subsidiaries in Costa Rica with firm-to-firm transactions and matched employer-employee microdata.
+We find that RS rollouts lead to reductions in sales and employment at exposed suppliers, salary increases for their low-wage workers and a decrease in their low-wage employment share.
+To rationalize these effects and study their implications in general equilibrium, we develop a simple open-economy model of RS.
+We show that the welfare effect of RS is ambiguous, depending on the interplay between an export tax (+) and a consumption tax (-), and that RS has distributional implications within worker types.
+Combining model and evidence for counterfactual analysis, we find that RS has delivered significant gains for low-wage workers at exposed suppliers, but led to adverse indirect effects on wages and the price index for the broader low-wage workforce.

 The Effects of Multinationals on Workers: Evidence from Costa Rican Microdata (link)